sematext/docs/docs/monitoring/spm-faq.md

 sudo bash /opt/spm/bin/setup-env --region eu
 ```

-### When installing SPM client, I see "The certificate of pub-repo.sematext.com is not trusted" or a similar error.
+### When installing Sematext Agent, I see "The certificate of pub-repo.sematext.com is not trusted" or a similar error.
 How can I avoid it?

 There can be multiple reasons for this, most likely:

   - system time on your machine is not correct and adjusting it should
     fix the problem
-  - you are installing SPM client as root user - in some cases that can
+  - you are installing Sematext Agent as root user - in some cases that can
-    cause this error and installing SPM client as a different user may
+    cause this error and installing Sematext Agent as a different user may
     help
   - you are missing the ca-certificates package.
 Use one of the
     following commands to install it: